luis-moguea/languages-dnd/README.md

 ## Description

-This app allows users to drag and drop some languages and tools logos after signing in the app, also, the user could learn more about some programming languages by clicking the indicated buttons.
+This app allows users to drag and drop some languages and tools logos after login to the app, also the user can learn more about some programming languages by clicking the indicated buttons.

 ## Features

 - Drag and drop logos
-- Signing in through a couple of security parameters
+- Sign in through a couple of security parameters
 - Light and dark mode switch
 - Learn a little more about some programming languages